swamydce1/Railclippingcomputervision/README.md

-# Railclippingcomputervision
+# Automated Rail Clipping Machine Using Computer Vision

-## Raspberry Pi + intel movidius powered automatic clipping machine code for controlling Cembre Fastclip Clipping
+## Raspberry Pi + Intel Movidius powered Using Mobilenet Custom Object Detection model

 _This project was done in 2018 December and testing completed in April 2019.
 The aim of the project was to:_